- Residential house

-The Spreydon-Cashmere Edible Garden Awards programme is a partnership between the Spreydon-Cashmere Community Board and the Canterbury Horticultural Society.
+The Edible Garden Awards programme is a partnership between the Waihoro/Spreydon-Cashmere Community Board and the Canterbury Horticultural Society.

 Garden assessments will be undertaken by members of the Canterbury Horticultural Society.

-It would be appreciated if entrants could take photos of their garden throughout the summer for inclusion in the photo presentation at the award ceremony.
+It would be appreciated if entrants could take high-resolution photos of their garden from planting through to harvesting for inclusion in the photo presentation at the award ceremony.

 Phone: 03 941 5113

-The Spreydon-Cashmere Community Board is delighted to partner with the Canterbury Horticultural Society in the Edible Garden Awards scheme this year for our local residents, schools, families and community groups to acknowledge their efforts to produce food on their properties and in their gardens.
+The Waihoro/Spreydon-Cashmere Community Board is delighted to partner with the Canterbury Horticultural Society in the Edible Garden Awards scheme in 2020 for our local residents, schools, families and community groups to acknowledge their efforts to produce food on their properties and in their gardens.

 So, whether the vegetable patch, orchard, or rain garden in your yard or your neighbour’s, is new or long established, do put in a nomination and join in with young and old gardeners across the neighbourhoods celebrating local food gardens.